dmfow/CheatSheets/DD and file integrity checks.md

   # The signature file (<filename>.<image>.bz2.sig)
   # The openssl public key (<filename>.pub)

-openssl sha256 OPNsense-<filename>.bz2
+1. Checksum match (so you got the whole file) openssl sha256 <filename>.bz2 cat <filename>.sha256

+2. If #1 is alright
+openssl base64 -d -in <filename>.sig -out ./image.sig
+openssl dgst -sha256 -verify <filename>.pub -signature ./image.sig <filename>.bz2

-!Match the checksum command output with the checksum values in the file OPNsense-<version>-OpenSSL-checksums-amd64.sha256 !If it doesn't match something is wrong
+!
+Be aware of the public key (.pub), it can have been altered on it's way !
+Match the checksum command output with the checksum values in the file OPNsense-<version>-OpenSSL-checksums-amd64.sha256 !
+If it doesn't match something is wrong

 ```